 This article is enough to get the beginner started.
 And yet, also a good review for the pros.
 Within this primer, we will discuss:

-These six steps each help us with the primary purpose of the voice of the customer, to learn,
+These five steps each help us with the primary purpose of the voice of the customer, to learn,

 According to the American Psychological Association, “confirmation bias is the tendency to look for information that supports, rather than rejects, one’s preconceptions, typically by interpreting evidence to confirm existing beliefs while rejecting or ignoring any conflicting data.”